jdelic/saltshaker-laptop/README.rst

   - 16GB SWAP vg0-swap ---
   - 256GB EXT4 vg0-home /home

-After booting into the minimal system under bookwork, wifi will have been configured in ``/etc/network/interfaces``.
+After booting into the minimal system under Bookworm, wifi will have been configured in ``/etc/network/interfaces``.
 Gnome will later use NetworkManager, which will not manage network adapters listed in ``/etc/network/interfaces``.
 So after the first run of ``salt-call``, you'll have to remove the static